Anup2907/Employees-salary-prediction/README.md

 ![featimp](https://user-images.githubusercontent.com/56169217/75199464-c85bf700-5728-11ea-82a1-0c05aba24e70.PNG)

-From the above screenshot, we can say that **Employees' salary experince** and **Employees' work location distance from metropolis** are the contributing factors in predicting the salary.
+From the above screenshot, we can say that **Employees' work experince** and **Employees' work location distance from metropolis** are the contributing factors in predicting the salary.

 # DEPLOY